stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

 The total propagation time, `t_tot`, is calculated as the timestep size in seconds, `dt`, multiplied by the current timestep passed from the [`time_evolution_driver.f90`](time_evolution_driver.f90) as `tstep`.
-Look for the comment that marks the place to complete calculate the total time and complete the `invoke` call in the `time_evolution_alg_step` subroutine,
+Look for the comment that marks the place to calculate the total time and complete the `invoke` call in the `time_evolution_alg_step` subroutine, `!
-`!
 TO COMPLETE: Propagate the perturbation field in a loop over timesteps` and write the expression to calculate `t_tot` as outlined above.